Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - employment to be tied or equal to the duration of an expatriate’s residency visa or work permit.

-Employers must repatriate expatriate employees on expiry of their visa sponsorship (limited exceptions apply).
+Employers have a statutory obligation to repatriate expatriate employees on cancellation of their visa sponsorship (limited exceptions apply).

 Click here to view the full article.